Women, infants & children (WIC)

 2. Who is eligible for WIC?

-Pregnant and breastfeeding women, women who have recently been pregnant, infants, and children under the age of 5 years who have a low or moderate income, are at nutrition risk, and who live in Florida.
-A person is considered income-eligible for WIC if the household income is less than or equal to those listed in the WIC Income Guidelines or if the person is currently receiving Medicaid, Temporary Cash Assistance (TCA), or Food Stamps.
+Pregnant and breastfeeding women, women who have recently been pregnant, infants, and children under the age of 5 years who have a low or moderate income, are at nutrition risk, and who live in Georgia.
+A person is considered income-eligible for WIC if the household income is less than or equal to those listed in the WIC Income Guidelines or if the person is currently receiving Medicaid, Temporary Assistance for Needy Families (TANF), or SNAP Benefits.
 However, a person does not have to be on a public assistance program to qualify for WIC.
 To view the WIC Income Guidelines, click here.

 3. What is a “nutrition risk”?